 In the footsteps of the past in Beaumes-de-Venise

-A loop starting from Beaumes-de-Venise, around the hill on which the village is built, offers an interesting journey into the past.
+A circular walk, starting from Beaumes-de-Venise, around the hill against which the village is nestled, offering an interesting journey into the past.

-You will discover Notre-Dame d'Aubune (12th century), its spring and its incredible bell tower, the Grottes d'Ambrosi (former millstone quarries), the oppidum des Courens where the remains of a 5th-century necropolis can still be seen, the Chapelle Saint-Hilaire (7th-12th century), the ruins of the feudal castle overlooking the baumes (caves inhabited since prehistoric times that gave the commune its name).
-Not to mention the superb panoramic views of the Comtat Venaissin plain to the south, the Dentelles de Montmirail to the north, and Mont Ventoux further to the east.
+You will discover Notre-Dame d’Aubune (12th century), its spring and its incredible bell tower, the Grottes d’Ambrosi (former millstone quarries), the Courens oppidum where the remains of a 5th-century necropolis are still visible, the Chapelle Saint-Hilaire (7th–12th centuries), the ruins of the feudal castle overlooking the baumes (caves inhabited since prehistoric times, which gave the town its name).
+Not to mention the superb panoramic views over the Comtat Venaissin plain to the south, the Dentelles de Montmirail to the north, and Mont Ventoux further to the east.

 Details